weimeilin79/rpg-rag/instructions/module-two/02-rag_lambda.md

 }
 ```

-## Try with the Frontend
+## Test with the Frontend
-Back to Cloud9 in the  running the frontend of your prototype game.
-On the top menu bar, click on Preview > Preview Running Application.
+Back to Cloud9 that is running the frontend of your prototype game.
+Interact with the game, asking few questions about the world like:

+- Can you tell me about the your adventure in Dracoria?
+- What do you know about the Dragon King?
+- Have you been to the southern realm?

 ![Add Trigger](../images/node-preview.png)

 ## Conclusion